England Dan & John Ford Coley: Big Tree and peak success

 The duo was released in 1972 from its contract with A&M after two albums.
 Undaunted, the pair continued to press on, stumbling upon the song "I'd Really Love to See You Tonight", written by a young Mississippi-based songwriter, Parker McGee.
 They recorded a demo and played it in the office of Bob Greenberg, a senior VP at Atlantic Records.
 Atlantic had a subsidiary label named Big Tree in the same office and Big Tree's founder, Doug Morris, had heard the song through the wall and came into the room.
 When Greenberg decided against it, Morris said "We want it," and offered them a deal.

 Dan and John were paired with producer Kyle Lehning, who had also produced McGee's demo.
-The result was a US #2 hit single in September 1976, which ultimately sold two million copies.
+The result was a US No. 2 hit single in September 1976, which ultimately sold two million copies.
 July 1976 saw the release of England Dan & John Ford Coley's debut album for Big Tree, Nights Are Forever, also produced by Lehning.
 Their second Big Tree single, "Nights Are Forever Without You", also written by Parker McGee, also made the Billboard Top 10.
 After seeing the duo score a huge hit, A&M capitalized on the success by releasing a compilation album in 1976, I Hear Music, using songs recorded years earlier.

 Both Seals and Coley embraced the Baháʼí Faith after Seals tried to "talk some sense" with his brother Jim, circa 1972.
 Years later, Coley returned to Christianity, but Seals remained Baháʼí until his death.

-Their second Big Tree LP, Dowdy Ferry Road, followed in March 1977, yielding the hit singles, "It's Sad To Belong (To Someone Else)" (#21) (written by Randy Goodrum) and Coley's "Gone Too Far" (#23).
+Their second Big Tree LP, Dowdy Ferry Road, followed in March 1977, yielding the hit singles, "It's Sad To Belong (To Someone Else)" (No. 21) (written by Randy Goodrum) and Coley's "Gone Too Far" (No. 23).
 The pair are also credited with writing and performing "It's All Up To You", the theme song to the 1977 NBC teen drama series James at 15.

 Some Things Don't Come Easy (March 1978) provided "We'll Never Have to Say Goodbye Again", which peaked at No. 9 and Dr. Heckle and Mr. Jive (March 1979) brought forth "Love Is the Answer" (written by Todd Rundgren), which was their last Top 10 hit and their final time in the Top 40 altogether, as follow-up "What Can I Do With This Broken Heart" stalled at No. 50 in late 1979.

 During their early years on the road, the two performers played as an acoustic duo, but during their "hit years" on Big Tree they toured with a backup band that included Danny Gorman (drums, percussion), Bubba Keith (guitar, backing vocals), John Leland (bass), Ovid Stevens (guitar) and Michael Vernacchio (keyboards, synthesizers).

-In March 1980, "In It For Love", one of two new recordings added to The Best of England Dan and John Ford Coley (December 1979), only managed #53 and after contributing songs to the movie Just Tell Me You Love Me in 1980, the pair went their separate ways.
+In March 1980, "In It For Love", one of two new recordings added to The Best of England Dan and John Ford Coley (December 1979), managed to reach only No. 53 as a single.
+After contributing songs to the movie Just Tell Me You Love Me in 1980, the pair went their separate ways.